Mount Dennis station

-Timeline
+History

+Mount Dennis was originally conceived as York Centre station – named after the City of York, a municipality within the former Metropolitan Toronto before it was amalgamated into the present Toronto – which was planned to be the western terminus of an earlier proposed Eglinton West subway line.
+This was one of the three proposed subway lines in the Network 2011 plan created in 1985 by the Toronto Transit Commission (TTC).
+Construction started in 1994 but was subsequently halted when the project was shelved in 1995 following the election of a Progressive Conservative government led by Mike Harris.
+That station was planned to be located at Black Creek Drive on the south side of Eglinton Avenue as opposed to the farther-west north side location of Mount Dennis and would also have featured a connection to a new station on the Kitchener GO train line.

 A draft prepared on April 10, 2013, established four designs for the station.
-In all the designs, the underground LRT platform was 150 m long, enough for four vehicle trainsets.
+In all the designs, the underground Line 5 Eglinton platform was 150 m long, enough for a four-car trainset.
 Two designs placed the bus platform on the north side of Eglinton, accessed through a 230 m pedestrian tunnel.
 In two designs other than the final product, the bus platforms were on the south side of Eglinton, accessed through a 260 metre pedestrian tunnel.

-By 2016, the finalized design placed the bus loop on the north side of the station, accessed by a relocated Photography Drive bridge that crosses Eglinton further to the east than the old bridge.
+By early 2016, the finalized design placed the bus loop on the north side of the station, accessed by a relocated Photography Drive bridge that crosses Eglinton further to the east than the old bridge.
 This roadway would pass east of the renovated Kodak building, which would form the station's third entrance.

-On the weekend of February 19 to 21, 2016, the Photography Drive bridge over Eglinton Avenue was demolished to make way for construction on the Mount Dennis station site.

-In August 2016, the former Kodak building was temporarily moved 60 m to facilitate construction.
+In February 2016, the original Photography Drive bridge over Eglinton Avenue was demolished to make way for construction on the Mount Dennis station site.
+In August of that year, the former Kodak building was temporarily moved 60 m to facilitate construction.
 On November 13, 2017, the building was moved back to sit on a newly built foundation.
-The community wanted this landmark preserved; thus, it will become an integral part of Mount Dennis station.
+The community wanted this landmark preserved; thus, it became an integral part of the new station.

-By August 2018, some track had already been laid within the Line 5 portion of the station.
-By August 2019, track had been extended from the station platform eastwards past the junction with the Eglinton Maintenance and Storage Facility, but overhead wire for pantographs had not yet been hung; escalators and wall tiles were being installed; graffiti had been removed from the Kodak building and restoration work to its interior was in progress.
+By mid-2019, track had been laid from the Line 5 station eastwards beyond the junction with the Eglinton Maintenance and Storage Facility and escalators and wall tiles were being installed; graffiti had been removed from the Kodak building and restoration work to its interior was in progress.
+By the fourth quarter of 2020, light rail vehicles were making test runs between Mount Dennis and stations.